AW16 trends – Womens fashionSeptember 6, 2016

 Comfort and style is key to our wardrobe staples in the cooler months and there’s no surprise that designers relished in this trend challenge.
-Creations for autumn/winter 2016 have seen oversized outerwear take centre stage.
+Creations for AW16 trends have seen oversized outerwear take centre stage.
 Think big puffa jackets, long slouchy coats and big accessories to accompany this cosy style.

 AW16 – Grown up bows